 2. Spray a 2-3 inch deep pan with olive oil.
 Cut the tomatillos in half and place the top and bottom face down.
 Slice the jalapenos lengthwise and clean out the seeds and add to the pan.
 Add all of the whole garlic cloves.
 Bake for 50 minutes until the tops are slightly browned.

 3. Cut the pork into half inch cubes cutting out as much fat as you can.
 Add to a large soup pot and brown in olive oil, salt and pepper.
 Keep warm until your tomatillos are ready.

-4. Scoop up the baked tomatillos, garlic and jalapenos into your blender and blend evenly.
+4. Scoop up the baked tomatillos, garlic and jalapenos into your blender and blend evenly (or use an immersion blender, that is usually what I do).
 Add to the cooked pork.

 5. Add the cumin, oregano, chopped cilantro, and chicken stock.
 Turn up heat to medium and cook until everything is hot.
-Turn down to a low simmer and let cook for 3-4 hours.
+Turn down to a low simmer and let cook for 3-4 hours (you can throw all of the ingredients in a crockpot on low for 24 hours – make sure you stir it now and then).
 Add salt and pepper to taste.

 6. Sprinkle the top with shredded cheese and serve with tortillas to dip in the pork chili verde.